system-zero/system-zero/data/docs/la.md

     return arg * 2
   }

- - a function can be used as an argument to a function.

- - this is synonymous with the above
+ # this is synonymous with the above

    var name = func (arg) {
      return arg * 2
    }

+ - a function can be used as an argument to a function.

  - a function without an argument list can be declared as:

    func name { block }

-- code blocks delimited with braces '{}' and are mandatory.
+# code blocks delimited with braces '{}', and are mandatory.

-- statements are separated with a semicolon or with a new line character, and they can continue to the next line, if it is too long to fit on the screen.
+# statements are separated with a semicolon or with a new line character,
+  and they can spawn to multiply lines

 # Conditionals: